amira7190/E-commerce/README.md

 85- Create sign - in page and new membership on one page
 86- Login and the difference between a normal user and a site manager
 87- Function to check the user's status whether it is active or not
 88- Some Session and Protection information
+89-create profile page layout